explodinglabs/jsonrpcclient/README.rst

 ---------

 1.0.12 - 2014-12-12
-    * Ability to add custom http headers.
-    * Default HTTP headers changed to satisfy `this
+    * Default HTTP headers changed to meet `this
       <http://www.simple-is-better.org/json-rpc/transport_http.html#post-request>`_
       document.
+    * Ability customize the headers.
+    * Logging has changed, see the Logging section of the docs.

 1.0.11 - 2014-12-12
     * Rewrote an internal function, ``rpc.request``.